Xubuntu/wiki.xubuntu.org/Xubuntu-Guide-For-New-Testers.md

     -[[https://wiki.xubuntu.org/qa:testing |Test your Xubuntu Development version]]
     -[[https://wiki.xubuntu.org/qa:report |Report Back with your results]]

+We suggest that you read at least the first two pages before making a decision as to how you can help Xubuntu best.

 The Xubuntu Team mostly uses IRC to keep in contact with each other.
 You can contact them there as well: simply choose the IRC tab on the [developers](https://dev.xubuntu.org/) tracker, or click